Want to learn how to play the piano? You’ve come to the right place!

 Again, play these notes up and down a few times until it feels more familiar.

 Chords are the building blocks of music.
-Chords are used in many Western music traditions, including pop, jazz, and church songs.
-Once you know a handful of chords, you can play a basic version of almost any pop song.
+They’re used in most Western music traditions, including pop, jazz, and church songs.
+Understanding chords will help you progress in piano on both the practical and theoretical fronts.

-Now, there’s a lot of theory behind chords and chord progressions, but to make things simple in this lesson, we’ll learn four basic chords in their root position and how to move between them.
-The basic chords we’ll learn are: C Major, G Major, A Minor, and F Major.
+Now, there’s a lot of theory behind chords and chord progressions — theory that’s quite fascinating — but to make things simple in this guide, we’ll learn four basic chords in their root position and how to move between them.

-We’ll learn these chords in root position, which means they’ll all take a similar chord-shape.
-The chords will look like this:
+We’ll learn these chords in their triad form in root position, which means they’ll all take a similar “shape.”

 Try the same thing on your left hand.
 Place your left-hand finger 5 on C and finger 1 on G to form the chord shell.
 Then, play E with finger 3.

 The same fingering applies to the other root position G major, F major, and A minor chords.